janb-random/STMP/README.md

+Just a fork for some testing - nothing to see here

 # SillyTavern MultiPlayer (STMP)

 SillyTavern MultiPlayer is an LLM chat interface that allows multiple users to chat together with one or more AI characters.